hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

   - SPIRE
   - istio
 ---
-This blog demonstrates how to integrate ISTIO and SPIRE to enable advanced analysis and visualization of the service mesh.
+This blog demonstrates how to integrate Istio and SPIRE to enable advanced analysis and visualization of the service mesh.

 ## Istio